Olde Kensington, Philadelphia: Public Transportation

 Also, buses 3 and 47 pass nearby the neighborhood, and the EL Berks Station and SEPTA rail at Temple University Station are within reasonable walking distance.

 Additionally, many residents ride their bicycles as their preferred mode of transportation.
 Indego Philly has a bike share station at 3rd & Girard and multiple peripheral stations: 2nd & Germantown Ave, 1176 Leopard Ave.
 (Girard Station, MFL), 1424 Frankford Ave.
 (City Fitness), 1902 N. Front St. (Berks Station, MFL), and 527 W. Berks St.

 PhillyCarShare (now known as Enterprise CarShare) vehicles are available at 6th & Girard Ave, 100 W. Oxford St. and Frankford & Thompson St. Zipcars are located at Front & Master, Frankford & Master, Frankford & Palmer, and 6th & Girard.

+Locally owned businesses

+Olde Kensington has experienced an increase in locally owned businesses in the 2020s, reflecting the neighborhood’s broader redevelopment.
+In 2024, Sacred Vice Brewing opened a taproom in the area.
+The following year saw the openings of Kensington Powerlifting, a strength training and powerlifting gym, and BUBS, a café and community space centered on board games.
+That same year, Sarang Head Spa was recognized by *Philadelphia Magazine* for its scalp facial treatment.
+These additions join other local establishments such as breweries, art studios, and cafés noted in earlier neighborhood guides.